Richelieu Levoyer

+Early life

 General Levoyer was the Southern Front Commander during the Paquisha War.
 He later served as Government Minister where he deployed a systematic plan for the destruction of prisons where human rights were being violated.
 He also proposed the "Return to the Constitution Plan" that ended the 1976–1979 dictatorship.
 He served as Professor and then Director of the centers of Ecuadorian military studies.
 He became Director of the School for Improvement of the Ecuadorian Army.

 He led the creation of the "National Institute of Advanced Studies."

 He served as Sub-Secretary of Industries focused on developing such productive activity, handmade crafts and tourism.

 Military education

 He studied at the "Eloy Alfaro" Military School.
 Then he went to specialized courses in the School of the Americas, Panama.
 He attended the "Staff Study Centre" of the Brazilian Army.
 He enrolled at the Inter-American Defense College in the United States.
-He attended the Ecuadorian War Academy and then became its Director.
+He attended the Ecuadorian War Academy and then became its director.

+Career

 Military leader

 General Levoyer was the Southern Front Commander during the Paquisha War between Ecuador and Peru in 1981, where he led 25,000 soldiers.
 César Augusto Alarcón Costta described his role in the war, saying:

 "He displayed an intense work in defense of territorial integrity and sovereignty of Ecuador in the Amazonia compared with the surrender of whom on October 26, 1998 subjected our country to the Peruvian claims imposed by force through the null Rio de Janeiro Protocol of January 29, 1942."

 Political career

 As Government Minister (1976), General Levoyer organized a political dialogue bringing together popular organizations and new political tendencies.
-As a result, indigenous people for the first time entered the Palacio de Carondelet, not to pick up the ashes of cigarettes that left behind the so called leaders of Ecuador, but to decide the Nation's future, indigenous peoples who later formed their own organization known as CONAIE and it's political expression, the "Pachakutik political Party" that in XXI century evolved to become the Pachakutik Plurinational Unity Movement – New Country.
+As a result, indigenous people for the first time entered the Palacio de Carondelet, not to pick up the ashes of cigarettes that left behind the so-called leaders of Ecuador, but to decide the Nation's future, indigenous peoples who later formed their own organization known as CONAIE and its political expression, the "Pachakutik political Party" that in XXI century evolved to become the Pachakutik Plurinational Unity Movement – New Country.

 As a result of the dialogue, General Levoyer announced the "State Law Restructuring Plan".
 First, Ecuadorian people would choose a Constitution: the old 1945 Constitution (although, reformed) or a new one.
 The new constitution was passed in 1978.
 Either ways the indigenous peoples, for the first time in Ecuador's History could vote, be nominated and run to be elected to any office.
 Besides, it had been promulgated an Electoral Law and other on Political Parties.

 The Ecuadorian right wing sought to have General Levoyer removed from office.
 They lacked the power to oust him from the military and instead pushed to have him assigned as Military Attache at the Ecuadorian Embassy to the United States, during the Presidency of Jimmy Carter.